-Whether you’re a top-level pro or a pure novice in audio, you’re more than likely working with on the computer.
+Whether you’re a top-level pro or a pure novice in audio, you’re more than likely working on the computer.
 Here are the best DAWs of 2022.

 The world of the DAW (Digital Audio Workstation) is inextricably linked to modern production.
-It doesn’t matter if you’re at the very top of professional studio mountain, or just finding your feet — you’re most likely performing the bulk of your audio tasks with software.
+It doesn’t matter if you’re at the very top of the professional studio mountain, or just finding your feet — you’re most likely performing the bulk of your audio tasks with software.

 In 2022, people are connecting with their DAWs and in-the-box production like never before.
 So we thought it was about time we checked out the best DAWs of 2022.
 There are a lot of established players in this field, but they continue to evolve.

 Having been around since 1989, Cubase has established itself as a reliable and creative music production software.
 The DAW allows you to save time while engraving MIDI scores via its smooth integration with Dorico, which is accompanied by a sleek and intuitive modern interface.